yandex/django_replicated/README.md

         DATABASE_ROUTERS = ['django_replicated.ReplicationRouter']

-5. Configure downtime of database
+5. Configure timeout to exclude a database from the available list after an unsuccessful ping:

         DATABASE_DOWNTIME = 20